akhadangi/EM-net/README.md

 ---

 # **How to use?!**
+<font size = 4>We have provided the instructions for the usage of this Notebook in the following YouTube link:
+  - [**YoutTube Video**](https://youtu.be/KOCPEzsrPzw): Walk through the pipeline including data upload, training and deploying the trained model.

 **Important: Make sure that you create a copy of the following Colab Notebook on your Google Drive before running or making any changes to the notebook**
 ---